 Massage is frequently used as part of treatment in physiotherapy.
-We use a wide range of techniques and approaches to treat dysfunction in soft-tissue (muscles, ligaments, connective tissue, nerves).
-It integrates diverse techniques such as trigger point therapy, deep transverse friction, myofascial approaches and muscle energy techniques to name but a few.
+We use a wide range of techniques such as trigger point therapy, deep transverse friction, myofascial approaches and muscle energy techniques.